 Researcher biography

 Susan has been the recipient of a number of competitive awards and grants for her research.
-She is currently a Chief Investigator on the ARC funded project Is Architecture Art?: A history of categories, concepts and recent practices(2016-2021), which analyses the changing place of architecture in the realm of culture and cultural administration.
-This project has produced three books: Pavilion Propositions: Nine Points on an Architectural Phenomenon (2018), Trading Between Architecture and Art: Strategies and Practices of Exchange (2019) and Valuing Architecture: Heritage and the Economics of Culture (2020), and convened two conferences (see: https://isarchitectureart.com/publications/).
-Susan was also a Chief Investigator on the ARC funded project Campus: Building Modern Australian Universities (2016-2020), which brought together experts from five Australian Universities in an inter-disciplinary team to research the landscape, architecture, planning and heritage of the modern campus in Australia.
-She is a contributing author to Campus: Building Modern Australian Universities (forthcoming with UWA Press in 2021).
+She was a Chief Investigator on the ARC funded Discover Project Is Architecture Art?: A history of categories, concepts and recent practices(2016-2022) which analyses the changing place of architecture in culture and cultural administration.
+This project produced three books: Pavilion Propositions: Nine Points on an Architectural Phenomenon (2018), Trading Between Architecture and Art: Strategies and Practices of Exchange (2019) and Valuing Architecture: Heritage and the Economics of Culture(2020), numerous academic and industry publications, and convened two conferences.
+Susan was also a Chief Investigator on the ARC funded Discovery Project Campus: Building Modern Australian Universities (2016-2020), which brought together experts from five Australian Universities in an inter-disciplinary team to research the landscape, architecture, planning and heritage of modern univeristy campuses in Australia.
+She is a contributing author to Campus: Building Modern Australian Universities (UWA Press, 2023).
+In 2021-24 Susan is leading research on the participation and career experience of women in design leadership roles in Australia, with support from the Australian Institute of Architects.
+Her ongoing research with UGhent collaborators has recieved support from the UQ Global Strategy and Seed Funding Scheme.

 Awards